matic-insurance/redis-claim/README.md

 end
 ```

+An `Redis::Claim::Error` will be raised in case of configuration or claim error

-For rails you can add this code to custom initializer `redis_claim.rb` in `app/config/initializers`
+**NOTE** For rails you can add this code to custom initializer `redis_claim.rb` in `app/config/initializers`

 ## Behaviour